 It started with my entry into technology, and that happened at a pretty young age.
 I remember playing a video game on the computer, and I pressed the wrong button and ended up seeing a whole bunch of code on the screen.
 Being curious, I started modifying things and broke the game initially, but then it was fun trying to put it back together and trying to make the game do things that I wanted it to do.
 That’s how I became interested in technology, and security was a pivot from there.
 Attackers often want to gain access to systems and have the systems do what they want them to do.
 So, I took that experience and worked at an early dot-com company when I was in high school, which was a really cool experience.
 From there, I had a number of roles of increasing responsibility related to technology and cybersecurity.

-How did you grow into the cybersecurity leadership role you’re in today?
+How did you grow into the cybersecurity leadership role (Chief Strategy Officer) you’re in today?